jonnyleealas/401-Reads/starmethod/questions.md

 25. How will a role a Google help you grow your career?
 I am assuming that at Google I will have the opportunity to socialize with experts from many different fields.
 That is one thing that excites me the most.
 I am people watcher and I believe that every person you meet has something you can learn from them and vice versa.
 The ufc champion connor mcgregor said in an interview that he was at the beach trying to do a pull up called a muscle up.
 Its where you bring your chin up to the bar and go passed that all the way till your hips are and bar level.
 He said that he was trying for a while and couldn't figure it out.
 A homeless man came up to him and gave him some tips.
 Even though he was the most famous and rich champion in the world, he listened the man and tried the technique.
 It worked and he was able to preform the muscle up.
 That is gives insight in my philosophy when it comes to learning from people.
 No matter where you are in life literally anyone and everyone can teach you something.
 What better place to meet people like that than google?

+26. What is your dream job.
+Right now my dream Job is to become a Software engineer and work at pixar.
+However, my experience and skill level is not where I want it to be.
+I believe my path towards my dream job would highly benefit from this program.
+The more I know about the things that happen around software the better Ill be.

+27. Why should I get hired?
+I can learn, I can adapt, Im interested in the job.